treeman/jonashietala/drafts/rewriting_my_neovim_config_in_lua.markdown

 The inspiration for this was ThePrimeagen's video on [0 to LSP: Neovim RC From Scratch][primeagen] that I watched several months ago.

-While ThePrimeagen's video was great as inspiration (look how easy it is!)
-I instead referenced other existing configs:
+While ThePrimeagen's video was great as inspiration (look how easy it is!), I don't think it's the best configuration to reference.
+I instead used other sources:

 - [LazyVim][] is a popular Neovim distro that you can use if you don't want to configure everything from scratch or---the horror---anything at all.

   A distro is absolutely not my thing, but the [LazyVim][] source was quite useful as a reference for me.

+- Distros may be overkill, a better alternative might be the small configurations that are made to help you get going with your own config.

+  Take a look at [kickstart.nvim][] and [TinyVim][] for example.

 - There are lots of people who have their configs on GitHub.
   I used [catgoose][] as the config was really clean, including lots of plugins to inspire me.